poastmil/junsunglee.com/_posts/2021-11-16-Get-Your-IRS-Transcripts-NOW.md

 #### Account (AT)

-Any Covid stimulus payments issued to you will have their amounts listed in the AT.
-In case you forgot how much you received or you're tempted to lie about not receiving any checks, you can review your current year AT.
+Tax refunds and stimulus payments issued to you will have their amounts listed in the AT.
+In case you forgot how much you received or are tempted to lie about not receiving Covid checks, you can review your current year AT.

 #### Wage & Income (WT)

 Your federal W-2 and 1099 info will show up here.
 Unless you [primarily reside](https://www.investopedia.com/terms/p/principalresidence.asp) in a [state with no income tax](https://www.investopedia.com/financial-edge/0210/7-states-with-no-income-tax.aspx), you'll also want to keep records of actual tax documents from employers/providers since they'll have state withholding amounts (taxes already paid to your home state) which could reduce your state tax liability (IRS transcripts only contain information relevant for your federal returns).
+Now before your clever mind runs ahead, the WT is perpetually open to new data.
+Instead of checking for items the IRS received and not reporting whatever isn't showing up (yet), limit your exposure to grey swans by always reporting as correctly as possible.

 #### Return (RT)